rsdoiel/antenna/archives/2025/snapshots_2025.23.md

 date: 2025-06-10, from: Purism News and Events

-<p>The Threat Beneath: Hidden In-Chip Operating Systems Modern CPUs from Intel, AMD, and others ship with embedded microcontrollers and hidden operating systems that operate below the user-accessible OS, often with unprecedented system access and limited transparency.
-Key Vulnerabilities and Threats: 1.
-Intel Management Engine (ME) – Based on MINIX OS embedded at “ring -3” (lower [&#8230;]</p>
+<p>The Threat Beneath: The Invisible Operating Systems Inside Your Devices Beneath the surface of nearly every modern computer lies a hidden threat—one most users never see or control.
+Today’s Intel and AMD processors ship with embedded subsystems like the Intel Management Engine (ME) and AMD’s Platform Security Processor (PSP)—proprietary, low-level firmware environments that operate outside and below your main operating system.</p>
 <p>The post <a rel="nofollow" href="https://puri.sm/posts/hidden-operating-systems-in-chips-vs-secure-auditable-oses-a-cybersecurity-comparison/">Hidden Operating Systems in Chips vs. Secure, Auditable OSes: A Cybersecurity Comparison</a> appeared first on <a rel="nofollow" href="https://puri.sm/">Purism</a>.</p>